 \subsection{Other types of evidence}

-Apart from glass, fingerprint, and DNA evidence, there are a number of other types of evidence used in court.
-These include ballistic analysis, bloodstain, and body position, which can help with crime scene reconstruction, and orthopedics evidence and mark evidence, which can help with the identification of murder weapon or human identity.
-In the past two decades, due to the swift advancement in computer science technology, digital forensic evidence has transitioned from being a relatively unknown practice to a crucial component of numerous investigations \cite{garfinkel2010digital}.
-Examiners can gather a variety of information from suspects' electronic devices, such as laptops and mobile phones, which include chat history, browser history, media files, location, and so on.
-This information can play a significant role in almost any criminal investigation, from minor offenses to cybercrime, organized crime and even acts of terrorism \cite{aarnes2017digital}.
+Apart from fingerprints, glass, and DNA evidence, there are a number of other types of evidence used in court, as shown in Figure~\ref{fig: forensic evidence}.
+These include projectiles, bloodstains, post-mortem body temperature, and body position, which can help with crime scene reconstruction, and orthopedic evidence and mark evidence, which can help with the identification of murder weapon or human identity.
+Moreover, in the past two decades, due to the swift advancement in computer science technology, digital forensic evidence has transitioned from being a relatively unknown practice to a crucial component of numerous investigations \citep{garfinkel2010digital}.
+A variety of information can be gathered from suspects' electronic devices, including laptops and mobile phones which contain information such as chat history, browser history, media files, and location history.
+This digital information can play a significant role in almost any criminal investigation, from minor offenses to cybercrime, organized crime, and even acts of terrorism \citep{aarnes2017digital}.